tanin47/embeddable-java-web-framework/README.md

 Here's how you can build your fat JAR:

+1. Run `./gradlew clean`.
+This step is IMPORTANT to clean out the previous versions.
-1. Build the tailwindbase.css with: `./node_modules/.bin/postcss ./frontend/stylesheets/tailwindbase.css --config . --output ./src/main/resources/assets/stylesheets/tailwindbase.css`
+2. Build the tailwindbase.css with: `./node_modules/.bin/postcss ./frontend/stylesheets/tailwindbase.css --config . --output ./src/main/resources/assets/stylesheets/tailwindbase.css`
-2. Build the production Svelte code with: `ENABLE_SVELTE_CHECK=true ./node_modules/webpack/bin/webpack.js --config ./webpack.config.js --output-path ./src/main/resources/assets --mode production`
+3. Build the production Svelte code with: `ENABLE_SVELTE_CHECK=true ./node_modules/webpack/bin/webpack.js --config ./webpack.config.js --output-path ./src/main/resources/assets --mode production`
-3. Build the fat JAR with: `sbt assembly`
+4. Build the fat JAR with: `./gradlew shadowJar`

-The far JAR is built at `./target/scala-2.12/ejwf.jar`
+The far JAR is built at `./build/libs/embeddablee-java-web-framework-VERSION.jar`

-You can run your server with: `java -jar ejwf.jar tanin.ejwf.Main`
+You can run your server with: `java -jar ./build/libs/embeddablee-java-web-framework-VERSION.jar`

 To publish to a Maven repository, please follow the below steps:

-1. Go into the SBT console by running `sbt`
+1. Remove `./build/staging-deploy` by running `rm -rf ./build/staging-deploy`
-2. Switch to the fatJar project by running `project fatJar`
-3. Run `publishSigned`
-4. Run `sonaUpload`
-5. Go to https://central.sonatype.com and click "Publish"
+2. Run `./gradlew publish`
+3. Zip the folder: `./build/staging-deploy`
+4. Go to https://central.sonatype.com/publishing and click "Publish Component" and upload the zip file.
+You can name the deployment name and description however you like.
+5. Click "Publish" once your uploaded package is validated.

 Embed your website into a larger system
 ----------------------------------------